ColourSpace can be integrated with Lumagen's range of Radiance Video Processors for accurate Closed Loop display profiling and calibration.

 - Using the Lumagen remote control re-set to factory default

-(Either use the 'Factory Reset option, or via the remote use 'Menu/0999', save the new settings and re-boot the Lumagen)
+(Either use the 'Factory Reset option, or via the remote use Menu/0999, save the new settings and re-boot the Lumagen)

-The Radiance LUT Box may need to be configured correctly for the display in use, and the correct configuration will vary dependant on the Radiance being used.
-The following is based on the Radiance Mini, but the basic information will be viable (to different levels) for any Radiance box.
+The Lumagen is now set to unity, but may not yet be correctly configured for the display in use, and the correct configuration will vary dependant on the Lumagen being used.
+It is imperative the user correctly configures the Lumagen, or the results will not be as expected.

 To check for the correct set-up the following tests can be used.